 Overview - Graduate Program

 The Department of Psychology offers both Master of Science and Doctor of Philosophy degrees in Psychology.
-Areas of specialization in graduate training include cognitive psychology, social, industrial-organizational, quantitative psychology, animal cognition (jointly with zoology), and developmental & personality psychology.
+Areas of specialization in graduate training include cognitive psychology, social, industrial-organizational, quantitative psychology, and developmental & personality psychology.

 The programs of graduate training in the department are designed to produce experimental psychologists who are capable of assuming positions in academia, as well as industry and government.
 In a rigorous but cooperative and congenial atmosphere, high-quality research psychologists are trained to contribute to the body of knowledge of scientific psychology, as well as to disseminate and apply psychological knowledge.